comunica/Article-ISWC2018-Resource/content/related-work.md

 These SPARQL engines are not coupled to a specific datasource, instead, in-memory models or other sources can be used, such as Jena TDB in the case of ARQ.
-These SPARQL engine APIs are similar to the Comunica engine that we propose, but they main difference is that they are not modular, they do not support heterogeneous interfaces, and they do not run natively in Web browsers.
+These SPARQL engine APIs are similar to the Comunica engine that we propose, but the main difference is that they are not modular, they do not support heterogeneous interfaces, and they do not run natively in Web browsers.